The Ins and Outs of Juicing for Health

-- It improves energy levels and prevents the dangerous effects of free radicals.
+- Improving energy levels and preventing the dangerous effects of free radicals.
 Juicing can help combat this and prevent damage from chronic inflammation in the body.

-- It can also help pull the toxins from your cells and neutralize them.
+- Helping to pull the toxins from your cells and neutralize them.

-- Juicing also improves digestion by introducing tons of healthy enzymes that make the gut work more efficiently.
+- Improving digestion by introducing tons of healthy enzymes that make the gut work more efficiently.

 Tips on Juicing